kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-konfig/4-best-practice.md

 ]
 ```

-## Best Practices for Model Abstraction
+## Best Practices for Konfig Modeling

 ### Use Single Attribute Instead of Configuration Templates